Avoid Glare While Driving at Night with Night Driving Lenses

 By Essilor News

 Clear sight is imperative for safe driving, since almost 90 percent of our reaction ability while driving relies on it.
 Unfortunately, the ability to see clearly decreases at night.
-Night driving affects many aspects of vision including depth perception, color recognition, and peripheral vision.
-One of the top issues associated with night driving is glare.
+Night driving affects many aspects of vision, including depth perception, color recognition, and peripheral vision.
+One of the top issues associated with night driving is glare from headlights and traffic lights.
 Glare is a light source that doesn't help you see better, but instead interferes with your vision.

 Nighttime glare occurs as a result of both bright and dim lights.
 Trying to see something in the presence of a light that's too bright can cause the eyes to squint and become teary.
 Conversely, vision can become impaired due to a reduction in the contrast of images brought on by dim lighting.